daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 #### The user must be able to use read aloud with tables

 The read aloud must read the table contents from left to right and top to bottom.
-The read aloud could indicate the start of the table though an announcement or other notification.
+The read aloud could indicate the start of the table through an announcement or other notification.

 Priority: Must-have.